intentor/adic/README.md

 #### Creatings commands

 To create a command, inherit from `Adic.Command` and override the `Execute()` method, where you will place all the code needed to execute the command.
-If you have any dependency to be injected before executing the command, add them as fields or properties and decorate them with an `Inject` attribute:
+If you have any dependencies to be injected before executing the command, add them as fields or properties and decorate them with an `Inject` attribute:

 ```cs
 namespace MyNamespace.Commands {